A video is at the bottom of the page for a visual walk-through if needed.

 Steps to Find an Electrical Short on a Vehicle

-- Clip the end of the test light to the negative side of the battery terminal.
+- Clip the end of the test light to the battery terminal.

 - Next, open up your fuse panel.